What to Do If You Hit a Parked Car

-Leaving the scene too early or too quickly can cause a lot of problems if you want the driver who hit your parked vehicle to pay for repairs.
-Even if it’s a hit and run, stay put.
-Stick around until you’ve taken the next few steps, at least.
+Leaving the scene too early or quickly can cause a lot of problems if you want the driver who hit your parked car to pay for repairs.
+Even if it’s a hit-and-run, stick around until you’ve taken the next few steps.

 Get the other driver’s contact and insurance information

-You want this information for your own peace of mind, of course, but that’s not all.
-You also want it so you can give it to the police and to your own insurance company.
-Both may need it as they investigate the accident.
+You’ll want this information so you can give it to the police and to your own insurance company.
+Both may need it when they investigate the accident.

 If you can’t get this information from the driver yourself, hopefully they left it for you on a note attached to your windshield.

 When you do this, don’t just look for people standing nearby.
 Ask people living in homes or working in businesses near the scene if they saw what happened, too.
 Security cameras in the area might be able to help as well.